WhiteDevil-93/appjul/README.md

 # Jules UI

-An open-source, developer-focused interface for **Google's Jules AI agent**.
+Jules UI is a feature-rich, self-hosted workspace designed to elevate the experience of working with **Google's Jules AI agent**.

-Jules UI provides a specialized dashboard tailored for engineering workflows, featuring:
+It transforms standard agent interactions into a powerful engineering platform, offering real-time visibility into code generation with live diffs, granular inspection of terminal command outputs, and comprehensive session analytics.
+Engineered for performance and clarity, it serves as a robust command center for managing complex AI-driven development tasks, featuring:

 - **Live Code Diffs**: Visualize git patches and code changes instantly.
 - **Interactive Terminal**: Inspect bash outputs and command execution in real-time.
 - **Analytics**: Track session success rates, duration, and activity volume.